-After that, the admin can click on the barcode button to view the generated barcode (By Id or SKU )for each variation and can also print the barcode for each variation accordingly.
+Thereafter, the admin can click on the barcode button to view the barcode (By Id or SKU ) for each variation and can also print the barcode for each variation accordingly.

-The admin can navigate to POS > Pos Orders, where he can view all the orders in a list view and can view any order details by simply clicking on order as shown in the image below.
+The admin can navigate to WooCommerce Point Of Sale > Orders, to view the list of orders as shown in the image below.

-Under order reports, the admin can view sales according to date, products, categories, and coupon.POS report can be exported in CSV file by clicking on ” Export CSV“.
+Under Reports, the admin can view sales according to date, products, categories, and coupon.POS report can be exported in CSV file by clicking on ” Export CSV“.